VISIT OUR ART STORE ▶

 Watercolor Flower Art for Beginners: 3 Simple Painting Steps

 Are you ready to paint a beautiful, simple watercolor flower?
-I'll guide you step-by-step using easy techniques and tools you can find anywhere.
+MarenaART will guide you step by step using easy techniques and tools you can find anywhere.

-Before we start painting this simple watercolor flower, let me walk you through the materials I use.
+Before the artist starts painting this simple watercolor flower, the artist walks through the materials being used.
 These tools help create soft textures and beautiful blends—perfect for beginners!

 • Centenaire watercolor paper.
 It’s 100% cotton, 300 gsm, and cold-pressed.
 This paper holds water well and gives a lovely texture to the painting.